Are these the best cheap shares to watch in January 2026?

-The FTSE 350’s solid year has seen it gain 16%, a very creditable performance, especially when April’s volatility is taken into account.
+The FTSE 350’s solid year has seen it gain 17%, a very creditable performance, especially when April’s volatility is taken into account.
+As 2026 begins, are there still possible bargains?

 Open an account and trade UK cheap shares now